 The ExtraCare Charitable Trust

-Lark Hill Village is operated by The ExtraCare Charitable Trust, a registered charity since 1988.
+The ExtraCare Charitable Trust is a registered charity based in Coventry since 1988.
 Our vision is better lives for older people and our mission is creating sustainable communities that provide homes older people want, lifestyles they can enjoy and care if it’s needed.
 To deliver our vision and mission we essentially do three things:

 To deliver our vision we essentially do three things: